Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation

 We formulate this new IB method by utilizing a connection between the IB constraint method and a single layer boundary integral equation.
 Boundary integral methods rely on reformulating a boundary value problem as an integral equation with an unknown density on the boundary.
-These methods are particularly useful for linear, elliptic, and homogeneous PDE \cite{Pozblue}.
-One advantage of these methods, which we exploit, is that there are well-conditioned integral representations available.
-For example, for the Helmholtz or Poisson equation, starting with a broad integral representation, one can derive single and double layer integral representations, the second of which produces an operator with much better conditioning.
-There are, however, some disadvantages to boundary integral methods.
-Firstly, once the boundary density is found, it is expensive to evaulate the solution on an entire grid, whereas by using efficient solvers, the IB method can do this quickly.
+These methods are particularly useful for linear, elliptic, and homogeneous PDEs \cite{Pozblue}.
+One advantage of these methods, which we exploit, is that there are well-conditioned integral representations available. \chII{For example, for the Helmholtz equation or Stokes equations, we can derive single and double layer integral representations.
+When combined with Dirichlet boundary conditions, a double layer representation results in a second-kind integral equation.
+In this case, the operator we need to invert is well-conditioned.
+Therefore, these double layer representations have been frequently utilized within boundary integral methods \cite{Mayo1984, ShilpaBI, powermiranda, ingber}.} There are, however, some disadvantages to \chII{directly using boundary integral equations}.
+Firstly, \chII{for a typical boundary integral method,} once the boundary density is found, it is expensive to \ch{evaluate} the solution on an entire grid, whereas by using efficient solvers, the IB method can do this quickly.
 Additionally, in order to directly implement integral methods, one needs an analytical Green's function for each specific PDE and problem domain, making nontrivial exterior boundary conditions complicated to implement.
-The IB method, on the other hand, does not rquire a Green's function and can be used on more general domains.
+The IB method, on the other hand, does not \ch{require} a Green's function and can be used on more general domains.
 The method we present in this paper maintains the flexibility of the IB method while capturing the better conditioning of a double layer integral equation.